 While good intentions and genuine appreciation of the importance of fairness and equality are present in most organisations, building a truly diverse workforce requires carefully targeted action.
 Businesses need to actively identify and tackle any areas where diversity remains a concern and that starts with having clear data.

-Without systems that provide accurate and detailed data, it’s virtually impossible to even begin to understand where your company is now in terms of diversity.
+Having software for workforce diversity is essential, as without systems that provide accurate and detailed data, it’s virtually impossible to even begin to understand where your company is now in terms of diversity.
 Data is crucial for insights and clarity of the big picture, enabling organisations to identify the steps that need to be taken, track progress and sustain improvement.
 Objective data helps build the business case for any changes needed too.

 How does payroll and HR software support this?

 Payroll and HR software provides organisations with reliable real time data that both clarifies the bigger picture but can also be interrogated as necessary to pin down specific issues.
 These are some of the ways HR software for diversity can help build a better workplace:

 Tackling gender pay inequality starts with understanding the size of the issue in any given organisation.
 And that depends on having clear and accurate data.

 Since its introduction, gender pay gap reporting has been credited with enabling organisations to make progress with identifying steps to reduce the gap.
 But this can only be done effectively if there’s a mechanism in place that captures the data precisely.
 Good payroll software results in accurate pay gap data that can be flexibly reported on, meeting all requirements around pay gap reporting.

 - Reviewing ethnicity pay gap issues